Sergeant Major of the Marine Corps visits the Combat Center

 The 19th Sergeant Major of the Marine Corps, Sgt.
 Maj.
-Troy E. Black, speaks with U.S. Marines at the gym on Camp Wilson during Marine Air Ground Task Force Warfighting Exercise (MWX), 3-21 at Marine Corps Air Ground Combat Center, Twentynine Palms, California, May 4, 2021.
+Troy E. Black, speaks with U.S. Marines at Phelps Hall during Marine Air Ground Task Force Warfighting Exercise (MWX), 3-21 at Marine Corps Air Ground Combat Center, Twentynine Palms, California, May 4, 2021.
 MWX is the culminating event of the Service Level Training Exercise, challenging the MAGTF to fight against a free thinking adversary with similar capabilities in a force on force environment.
 (U.S. Marine Corps photo by Lance Cpl.
 Christian Hooper)

 |Date Taken: